 - Training session required for new committee members.

-Review and discuss applications (beginning March 26, 2020) from eligible organizations and select 5 finalists to present to the membership for an online vote.
+Review and discuss applications (beginning mid-March) from eligible organizations in special Focus Areas chosen by a member vote in the fall; present 4 finalists to the membership for an online vote in the spring.
 The grant recipient will be announced late April and recognized at the Annual Meeting.

-- The Focus Area Grant committee will hold a required review meeting on the evening of April 15, 2020.
+- The Focus Area Award committee will hold a required review meeting on the evening of April 13, 2021

-- If you serve on the Focus Area Grant committee, you may NOT serve on a Grant Review committee.
+- If you serve on the Focus Area Award committee, you may NOT serve on a Grant Review committee

 Help plan the Annual Meeting including assisting with the Annual Meeting program.